 specify further data processing of data captured and extracted Test procedure preparation Provide the environment and all prerequisites required Prepare tools required for the test-flow execution Check that the environment is up and running Test procedure execution Check that OSM/orchestrator logging service and other components required for the test to start are up and running Start the test-flow When completed, check for the successfulness of the test Continue with the post-test tasks - data extraction and evaluation Collecting data Logs from OSM orchestrator will be used as source.
 Relevant data will be extracted and stored in Koper LL database.
-Data can be further exported into various formats, transferred to another database (e.g., ELK-based 5G-LOGINNOV data repository) or to business analytics tools such as Grafana or Tableau in order to be further processed and evaluated.
+Data can be further exported into various formats, transferred to another database (e.g., ELK-based 5G- LOGINNOV data repository) or to business analytics tools such as Grafana or Tableau in order to be further processed and evaluated.

-Storyboard ID LL_Koper_Story#2 - MANO 5G SA network UC UC #1 KPIs K-KPI7; K-KPI8; K-KPI9; K-KPI10; K-KPI11 Operational data Data, describing how fast the 5G SA network components can be ready to use, reconfigured, scaled, and what network service availability we expect, will be collected within this storyboard: - Components Onboarding and Configuration (5G CN and 5G BBU): elapsed time from the beginning of component configuration and onboarding process via the OSM orchestrator until the components are ready to deploy, - Deployment Time (5G CN and 5G BBU): elapsed time from the moment the deployment is started via the OSM orchestrator until the system is ready to use, - Time to Scale (5G CN and 5G BBU): elapsed time from the moment the scaling request is triggered until the component is scaled and ready to use, - Service Availability (5G CN and 5G BBU): percentage of successful connection tests (RTT) and BW tests (Iperf) to the reference service endpoint over a period of time, - Slice Reconfiguration (5G CN and 5G BBU): elapsed time from the moment the slice reconfiguration is requested until the slice is reconfigured and Targeted results ready to use.
-During the preparation and definition of the UC and KPIs, certain expectations have been set in terms of what should be recognized as success regarding the operational data evaluated within this storyboard: - Components Onboarding and Configuration (5G CN and 5G BBU): 10 min per single component, - Deployment Time (5G CN and 5G BBU): 20 min, - Time to Scale (5G CN and 5G BBU): 10 min, - Service Availability (5G CN and 5G BBU): 99,99 %, - Slice Reconfiguration (5G CN and 5G BBU): 5 min.
-Data evaluation Evaluation will be based on comparing data collected vs. targeted results.
-In case of targeted results not met, further optimizations of the setup will be explored, e.g. onboarding procedures, configurations, etc. Action/sub- UC / step Description Test procedure specification Specify the process for each KPI to be tested and evaluated: - specify test-flow for each KPI test - specify prerequisites for each test-flow (e.g. sufficient environment capabilities, other components and support tools readiness, etc.) - specify how to check that the test has completed successfully or not (e.g. slice has been successfully reconfigured) - define points in the process representing start and stop time regarding the KPI metrics introduced - specify the method for checking/monitoring service availability (with regard to "service availability" KPI) - specify how to extract start, stop time and service availability from the OSM orchestrator log files (or any other source in case approach proposed may prove inefficient) - specify further data processing of data captured and extracted Test procedure preparation Provide the environment and all prerequisites required Prepare tools required for the test-flow execution Check that the environment is up and running
+Storyboard ID LL_Koper_Story#2 - MANO 5G SA network UC UC #1 KPIs K-KPI7; K-KPI8; K-KPI9; K-KPI10; K-KPI11 Operational Data, describing how fast the 5G SA network components can be ready to use, data reconfigured, scaled, and what network service availability we expect, will be collected within this storyboard: Components Onboarding and Configuration (5G CN and 5G BBU): elaps time from the beginning of component configuration and onboarding deploy Deployment Time (5G CN and 5G BBLI): elansed time from the moment the deployment is started via the OSM orchestrator until the system is ready to use. - Time to Scale (5G CN and 5G BBU): elapsed time from the moment the scaling request is triggered until the component is scaled and ready to use, - Service Availability (5G CN and 5G BBU): percentage of successful connection tests (RTT) and BW tests (Iperf) to the reference service endpoint over a period of time, Slice Reconfiguration (5G CN and 5G BBU): elapsed time from the moment the slice reconfiguration is requested until the slice is reconfigured and Targeted During the propagation and definition of the LIC and KDIs, cortain expectations results have been set in terms of what should be recognized as success regarding the roouno operational data evaluated within this storyboard: Components Onboarding and Configuration (5G CN and 5G BBU): 10 min per single component, Deployment Time (5G CN and 5G BBU): 20 min, Time to Scale (5G CN and 5G BBU): 10 min, Service Availability (5G CN and 5G BBU): 99,99 %, Slice Reconfiguration (5G CN and 5G BBU): 5 min.
+Data Evaluation will be based on comparing data collected vs. targeted results.
+In evaluation explored e.g. onboarding procedures configurations etc. explored, e.g. onboarding procedures, configurations, etc. Action/sub- Description UC / step Description Test Specify the process for each KPI to be tested and evaluated: procedure specify test-flow for each KPI test specification specify prerequisites for each test-flow (e.g. sufficient environment capabilities, other components and support tools readiness, etc.) specify how to check that the test has completed successfully or not (e.g. slice has been successfully reconfigured) define points in the process representing start and stop time regarding the KPI metrics introduced specify the method for checking/monitoring service availability (with regard to "service availability" KPI) specify how to extract start, stop time and service availability from the OSM orchestrator log files (or any other source in case approach proposed may prove inefficient) specify further data processing of data captured and extracted Test Provide the environment and all prerequisites required procedure Prepare tools required for the test-flow execution preparation Check that the environment is up and running